 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Paying the IRS is never fun.
-But, if you do it right, it presents a fantastic opportunity to earn points and miles by paying taxes with a credit card.
+The silver lining?
+Owing money on your taxes presents a fantastic opportunity to earn points and miles by paying taxes with a credit card.

-Most Americans only deal with paying taxes once per year on April 15th.
-However, self-employed and contract workers generally make estimated quarterly tax payments throughout the year.
-And the next payment for these taxpayers is coming up on September 15, 2020.
+Most Americans only deal with paying taxes once per year on April 15.
+However, many self-employed and contract workers must make estimated quarterly tax payments throughout the year.
+And the next payment period for these taxpayers is coming up on September 15, 2023.

 In this post, we’ll cover everything you need to know about paying taxes with a credit card so you can build up those points balances.

 - What Is the Fee for Paying Taxes With a Credit Card?

 - Maximizing Rewards With an IRS Credit Card Payment

 - Other Benefits of IRS Credit Card Payments